 Austria also has a strong wine-growing tradition, so a glass or two of white, red or sparkling will be to hand.
 And Schnapps.
 And plenty of non-alcoholic alternatives, of course.

-How to get to the Wiener Wiesn Fest
+How to get to the locality

-The festival zone is on the Kaiserwiese meadow at the start of the great Prater park and entertainment area.
+The festival zone is on the Kaiserwiese meadow at the start of the Prater park and entertainment area.
 Which means just a short walk from the transport hub (Praterstern) that serves the Prater.

 Subway: take a U1 or U2 train out from the city centre